Colouring Strong Products: Consistent colourings

 \subsection{Acknowledgements}

 This research was initiated at the Graph Theory Workshop held at Bellairs Research Institute in April 2019.
-We thank the other workshop participants for creating a productive working atmosphere (and in particular Vida Dujmovi{\'c} and Bartosz Walczak for the discussions related to the topic of this paper).
+We thank the other workshop participants for creating a productive working atmosphere (and in particular Vida Dujmovi{\'c} and Bartosz Walczak for discussions related to the paper).
+Thanks to both referees for several insightful comments.